alexdremov/chill-attention/README.md

 - ⚡ **High-Performance Kernels**

-  A Triton-based sparse flash attention implementation with custom masks that outperforms naive **PyTorch SDPA attention** and is faster than **FlexAttention** or comparable.
+  A Triton-based sparse flash attention implementation with custom masks that outperforms naive **PyTorch SDPA attention and is faster than FlexAttention** or comparable.

 - 🎭 **Flexible Masking Patterns**

   Supports custom-defined attention masks.
 Examples include `FullChillMask`, `CausalChillMask`, `SlidingWindowChillMask`, `ChunkwiseChillMask`, and `PrefixLMChillMask`. **Define your own mask with just a few simple methods.**
+  Your mask rules make it directly into kernel code!

 - 🏎️ **Kernel Tuning & Triton TMA**